sylvaincom/github_tutorial/README.md

 #### Fork and clone this GitHub repository:
 - From this GitHub repository (on the web navigator), fork the repository by clicking on the `Fork` button on the upper right corner, then `Create a new fork`.
-- Clone the repository of your fork: click on `Code` then `Open with GitHub Desktop`,
+- Clone the repository (of your fork):
+  - From the web navigator, click on `Code` then `Open with GitHub Desktop`.
+This will automatically open GitHub Desktop.
+  - On GitHub Desktop, click on `Clone`.
+This will automatically open the GitHub repository which corresponds to your fork.
-  - When asked _How are you planning to use this Fork_, select _To contribute to the parent project_.
+  - When asked _How are you planning to use this fork?_, select _To contribute to the parent project_.
 - Create a branch called `student_name` and switch to this branch (it should be done by default, see `Current branch`).
 - Click on `Publish branch`.